 The Tax Concession scheme underwent a major reform in 1996.
 The rate of deduction was cut from 150 per cent to 125 per cent of eligible expenditure and the scope of eligible expenditure was revised.
 An incremental scheme, known as the 175 per cent premium deduction, was introduced in 2001.
 Under the incremental scheme, firms could claim an additional 50 per cent deduction on the portion of expenditure exceeding average nominal expenditure over the prior 3 years.
-This was in addition to the 125 per cent deduction in total.
+This was in addition to the 125 per cent deduction available on all R&D investment, meaning 'incremental' expenditure attracts a 175 per cent deduction in total.
 The rationale behind the bonus concession is to provide additional incentives while limiting deductions on infra-marginal R&D investment - i.e. investment that would have occurred in the absence of the Concession.